sodafoundation/documentation/content/support-matrix/delfin/add-driver-support/_index.md

 Find below steps to add new delfin driver support matrix
 1. Clone the documentation repository (https://github.com/sodafoundation/documentation.git)
 2. Navigate to the folder structure content/support-matrix/delfin
-3. Create a new folder and follow the naming format `vendor`.
+3. Create a new folder with `vendor` name.
 For example `dell-emc`.
 4. Create a new file `_index.md`
 5. Add the frontmatter as follows to add new Vendor.
 Change the content as required.
 ```
 ---
-title: IBM
+title: Dell EMC
-description: "All supported matrix data for IBM Models can be found here"
+description: "Support matrix data for Dell EMC Models can be found here"
 weight: 5
 disableToc: false
 ---

-All supported matrix data for IBM Models which are supported by Delfin Project of SODA can be found here
+Support matrix data for Dell EMC Models can be found here

 ```

 {{% notice note %}}